Home Insurance During Wildfire Season

 In general, if you work with clients in a fire-prone community, remind them to seek insurance protection before a wildfire threatens their home.
 Although insurers will renew home insurance policies when an active wildfire is threatening a home or community, it may be more difficult to obtain this coverage until the wildfire is contained or the threat passes.

-To learn more about wildfires and wildfire safety, visit the Insurance Bureau of BC's website.
+To learn more about wildfires and wildfire safety, visit the Insurance Bureau of Canada's website.

 To subscribe to receive BCREA publications such as this one, or to update your email address or current subscriptions, click here.